Diagnostic Cardiac Sonography - 717

 - The Diagnostic Cardiac Sonography program at Mohawk College is a College of Medical Radiation and Imaging Technologists of Ontario (CMRITO) approved educational program.
 Upon successful completion of the Diagnostic Cardiac Sonography program and registration with Sonography Canada, graduates are eligible to register with the CMRITO.

-- Learn about the functional requirements in the Additional Information tab.
+- Learn about the functional requirements of the profession in the Additional Information tab.

 What you will learn